frankheat/offsecnotes/content/network/information-gathering.md

 ## Shodan

-Shodan \[[🔗](https://www.shodan.io/)] is a search engine for internet-connected devices, including servers, routers, and IoT devices.
+[Shodan](https://www.shodan.io/) is a search engine for internet-connected devices, including servers, routers, and IoT devices.

 ---